-Richard Herzbach, Partner-in-Charge of our Condominium and Cooperative Law Practice Group, represents numerous developers in every aspect of Condominium, Cooperative and Homeowner Association Law.
+Richard Herzbach, Chair of our Condominium and Cooperative Law Practice Group, represents numerous developers in every aspect of Condominium, Cooperative and Homeowner Association Law.
 He prepared the first condominium offering plan in the State of New York to be accepted by the Attorney General under that office’s certification procedures.
-He continues to represent his clients with the procedural work required in obtaining the approvals necessary from the New York State Attorney General’s Office including offer plans, CPS-7 applications and No-Action applications for condominiums, homeowner associations and cooperatives.
+He continues to represent his clients with the procedural work required in obtaining the approvals necessary from the New York State Attorney General’s Office including offering plans, CPS-7 applications and No-Action applications for condominiums, homeowner associations and cooperatives.

 He works as a counselor and an advisor to builders in developing the concept and structure of the overall development.
 The developments include Planned Unit Developments, multi-family townhouse communities, high and mid-rise buildings, mixed-use properties and IDA generated properties.

 Prior to joining Certilman Balin, Mr. Herzbach was an Assistant Attorney General of the State of New York in the Real Estate Finance Bureau, the office responsible for the regulation of condominiums and cooperatives in the State of New York.

 He currently serves on the Board of Directors of Long Island Builders Institute (“LIBI”) and as Legal Counsel to Long Island Home Builders Care (LIHBC), the charitable arm of the Long Island Builders Institute (LIBI).
 He is a past Co-President of the Long Island Real Estate Group (LIREG), for which he currently serves on their Board of Directors.
 He is also a Past President of the Long Island Chapter of the Corporate Real Estate Network (CORENET).